nitsaurabhjain/git/README.md

 ```
 $git checkout <file> or git checkout .
 ```
-**git reset :-**  Undo all the changes from staging, and local repo and keep those files in working area. dangerous command thing twice before use since it also remove the commit history.
+**git reset :-**  Undo all the changes from staging, and local repo.
+It's a dangerous command, thing twice before you use it since it also remove the commit history.
 ```
 $git reset HEAD or <commit_id>// $git reset --mixed HEAD (default)
 $git reset HEAD~1
 $git reset HEAD~2
 $git rest --soft HEAD //undo the changes from local repo but keeps the changes in staging area
 $git rest --hard HEAD //undo the changes from local repo as weel as from staging area
+$ git push origin master -f // To push the same into repo
 ```
 **git revert:-** Undo changes made under any specific commit and make a new fresh commit. it's is good option because it does not affect the history.
 ```
 git revert <commit number>
 ```

+**Note:-** Remember `git revert ` revert the changes of specific commit but `git reset` revert the changes upto that commit.
+**Ex**: Say we have three consultative commit c1, c2, and c3 and if we reset to c2 ie `git reset c2` then c3 will also be deleted. but in case of `git revert` only c2 changes will be removed

  [Downlod GIT]: <http://git-scm.com>